London transport can get incredibly crowded, so it’s essential to know which Tube stations are the busiest and how you can avoid them.

 London Bridge is a little trickier to avoid as it sits close to similarly busy stations, Monument and Waterloo.
 Thankfully Borough and Southwark Station are both a short walk away and are much closer than they seem on the Tube Map.

-Southwark Station is easily accessible, making it great for anyone carrying armfuls of Christmas shopping.
+Southwark Station is easily accessible, making it great for anyone carrying armfuls of shopping.
 Borough’s Northbound platform is also fully accessible but the Southbound has 18 steps down to the platform.

 7. Avoiding Stratford